adiom-data/dsync/docs-dev/Testing.md

 Since we have defined protocol and interfaces for specific classes, the testing objective for a given implementation is simply to establish conformance to the specific specification.
 Thus, each implementation (e.g. MongoConnector) needs to be tested against a common interface test suite (e.g. ConnectorTestSuite), although additional implementation-specific tests are permitted and encouraged.

+The tests are expected to be executed against a database with prepopulated data (e.g. a test container) but no active load.

 ## Organization

 Shared test suites are located in the 'protocol.iface.test' subdirectory.